 Generally speaking, my research interests are occupational exposure assessments, risk assessment methods, and evaluation of intervention measures to prevent occupational exposure.

-Professionally, I have nearly 20 years of experience as an occupational hygienist and possess designations as a Certified Industrial Hygienist (CIH) as well as a Canadian Registered Safety Professional (CRSP).
+Professionally, I have over 25 years of experience as an occupational hygienist and possess designations as a Certified Industrial Hygienist (CIH) as well as a Canadian Registered Safety Professional (CRSP)

 - Occupational exposure assessment

 - Risk assessment

 - Evaluation of interventions to prevent occupational injury and/or illness

 - Occupational health and safety issues in food manufacturing